Manaralbogami/pdsnd_github/README.md

 ### Files used
-use Git Commands Documentation.
+use Git Commands Documentation. use udacity lesson to understand git command use second project for python to push in github

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.